At a glance

-Chase Business Checking is part of the Chase for Business vertical, which includes a host of small business credit cards (including the excellent Chase Ink Business Preferred Credit Card) and business savings accounts.
+Chase Business Complete BankingSM is part of the Chase for Business vertical, which includes a host of small business credit cards (including the excellent Chase Ink Business Preferred Credit Card) and business savings accounts.

-Chase has three main business checking accounts: Chase Total Business Checking®, Chase Performance Business Checking, and Chase Platinum Business Checking.
+Chase has three main business checking accounts: Chase Business Complete Checking, Chase Performance Business Checking®, and Chase Platinum Business CheckingSM.
 All three can help reduce common business expenses and facilitate business funding initiatives for nascent startups and mature enterprises alike.

 Here’s what you need to know about Chase’s three main business checking accounts.